-Our core text for this week is the Israelites crying out in pain as they feel the bondage of their 400-year slavery.
-We do not know if the slavery suddenly got worse because of a new ruler, or if the weight of their chains finally became too unbearable.
+Our core text for this week is the Israelites crying out in pain as they feel the weight of their 400 years of slavery.
+We do not know if the slavery suddenly got worse because of a new ruler, or if the burden of their chains finally became too unbearable.